EU, EEA and Swiss Nationals

 Please note that any decisions made by third parties in relation to student support and other funding arrangements are outside of the university’s remit and will have no bearing on the fees status assessments we make which are governed by Northern Ireland’s student fees legislation.

 The University’s Admissions team will assess your fee status and determine whether you are considered to be a Home student or an International student for tuition fee purposes.
 A decision will be taken on the basis of the details which you have provided with your application.
 If your fee status is unclear, we may ask you to complete a Fee Assessment Questionnaire, and to provide copies of supporting documentation such as passports and official letters, employment contracts etc.

 Do I qualify for Home Fee Status?

-For more detailed information about the eligible categories for ‘Home’ fees please refer to the UKCISA guide 'Home or Overseas fees: the basics', and in particular, the guidance in respect of studying in Northern Ireland.
+For detailed information about the eligible categories for ‘Home’ fees please refer to the UKCISA guide 'Home or Overseas fees: the basics', and in particular, the guidance in respect of studying higher education courses in Northern Ireland.